Programs : Brochure

 Normally students take 4-5 courses during their semester abroad, including a course at CERGE/UPCES (explained below).
 However, the number of courses to be taken depends on the number of credits that each is worth, and how many units the student wishes to transfer back to UR.

 Students may take a maximum of two courses outside the Faculty of Social Sciences, such as in the Faculty of Humanities or the Arts as long as they take a minimum of three courses in the Social Science faculty.

 To search for courses on offer in other faculties, use the same link provided above, but remember to change the default selected faculty to the one of your choosing.

 See Michele Cox if you have questions about this procedure.

 In addition to the orientation program and course opportunities described above, has a supplemental affiliation with CERGE/UPCES, which is part of a different faculty at Charles University.
-UR students participate in the UPCES orientation program, excursions and may choose to take one (1) course in this faculty.
+UR students participate in the UPCES orientation program, excursions and will take one (1) course in this faculty.
 UPCES also assists UR students in finding apartments.

 The Center for Economic Research and Graduate Education of Charles University (CERGE) was founded in 1991 as an American-style Ph.D. program in Economics taught entirely in English, however CERGE also runs an excellent study abroad program, called UPCES.
 The Undergraduate Program in Central European Studies (UPCES) evolved as a joint effort of CERGE and Charles University striving for a common goal: a top quality undergraduate educational experience focused on integral issues of Central Europe.
 These two highly reputable institutions work together to ensure American, Czech, and other European students a challenging educational environment in which they learn from experienced faculty, as well as from one another.